Graduating students of AZCPM will achieve the following competencies:

 - Recognize and address in a constructive manner, unprofessional behaviors in oneself and others with whom one interacts.

-- Demonstrate personal behaviors that promote patient safety.
+- Demonstrate personal behaviors that promote patient safety and infection control and prevent medical errors.

 - Identify personal deficiencies in knowledge and skills and address them by implementing methods for improvement.